-Step Action 1 Does the customer move about the neighborhood or community only when somebody is with them?
-If YES, STOP.
+Step Action 1 Does the customer move about the neighborhood or community only when somebody is with them? • If YES, STOP.
 Give the customer a score of 4.
 If NO, continue to step 2.
-2 Does the customer move about the neighborhood or community with some physical assistance or someone occasionally with them?
-If YES, STOP.
+2 Does the customer move about the neighborhood or community with some physical assistance or someone occasionally with them? • If YES, STOP.
 Give the customer a score of 3.
 If No, continue to step 3.
-3 Does the customer move about the neighborhood or community independently for only simple direct trips or familiar locations, but needs instructions or directions?
-If YES, STOP.
+3 Does the customer move about the neighborhood or community independently for only simple direct trips or familiar locations, but needs instructions or directions? • If YES, STOP.
 Give the customer a score of 2.
 If NO, continue to step 4.
-4 Does the customer move about the neighborhood or community independently for a complex trip (several stops, unfamiliar places, bus transfers), but needs instructions or directions?
+4 Does the customer move about the neighborhood or community independently for a complex trip (several stops, unfamiliar places, bus transfers), but needs instructions or directions? • If YES, STOP.
+Give the customer a score of 1.
 If NO, continue to step 5.

-Does the customer move about the neighborhood or community independently for complex trips without assistance most of the time?

-If NO, the customer meets some scoring criteria above.
+5 Does the customer move about the neighborhood or community independently for complex trips without assistance most of the time? • If YES, STOP.
+Give the customer a score of 0. • If NO, the customer meets some scoring criteria above.
 Go back to step 1.